ngchianglin/PhpRateLimiter/README.md

 Application scripts can include these two functions and place their own code in the function bodies.

 Warning, throttle-demo.php uses a HTTP GET parameter ip for testing and simulation purposes.
 The is no validation for this input and it is not effective for real throttling.
-The HTTP GEt parameter should be removed in production.
+The HTTP GET ip parameter should be removed in production.

 Refer to the following for a detailed article on setting up and using this throttling script.
 [https://www.nighthour.sg/articles/2017/php-rate-limiter-finite-state.html](https://www.nighthour.sg/articles/2017/php-rate-limiter-finite-state.html)